 Advocate

 Many of the projects that have made Newton a more livable, walkable, bikeable city have been created and proposed by a variety of Newton citizens.
-Individuals have volunteered their time and energy to collaborate for Newton.
 Bike Newton has initiated many projects in Newton to make roads safer and more convenient for cyclists and pedestrians.

 Your participation can make a difference.
 Click below to learn about some of the many projects that BikeNewton has advocated for with the Mayor and with City Council: